Aldaviva/WinampNowPlayingToFile/Readme.md

 1. As you fill in the template, the **Text preview** will be updated to show how the currently playing song would be rendered, or an example song if no song is available.
 1. You can change where the file is written in your filesystem by selecting a different path for **Save text as**.

-When Winamp is not playing a song, this text file will be truncated to 0 bytes.
+When Winamp is not playing a song &mdash; for example, when it is paused, stopped, or you exit Winamp &mdash; this text file will be truncated to 0 bytes.
+To override this behavior and preserve the text from the most recently played track, check the "Keep text when not playing" checkbox in the configuration dialog box.
+This will make the text file remain unchanged when, for example, you press the Stop button.

 #### Placeholder fields